blog

 • provide aftercare instructions

-Students who practice patient communication during training are better prepared to handle real consultations once they begin treating patients independently.
+Students who practice communication during training handle real consultations better.

 Why Clinical Injector Experience Matters

-Clinical injector experience is what ultimately separates theoretical knowledge from professional competence.
+Clinical injector experience separates theory from professional competence.

-Practitioners who have performed injections during training are more likely to feel prepared when treating their first patients in practice.
+Practitioners who performed injections during training feel more prepared.
+They are ready for their first patients in practice.

-A practical injectables course that includes supervised injections allows students to develop
+A practical injectables course with supervised injections helps students develop

 • precise hand control